-create_floppy_devices Creates all possible floppy devices based on the CMOS type edd_id Identifies x86 disk drives from Enhanced Disk Drive calls firmware.sh Script to load firmware for a device fstab_import DESCRIPTION REQUIRED path_id Provides the shortest possible unique hardware path to a device scsi_id Retrieves or generates a unique SCSI identifier.
+create_floppy_devices Creates all possible floppy devices based on the CMOS type edd_id Identifies x86 disk drives from Enhanced Disk Drive calls firmware.sh Script to load firmware for a device fstab_import Finds an entry in /etc/fstab that matches the current device, and provides its information to Udev.

+path_id Provides the shortest possible unique hardware path to a device scsi_id Retrieves or generates a unique SCSI identifier.

-usb_idIdentifies a USB block device.v4l_idDESCRIPTION REQUIREDwrite_cd_rulesDESCRIPTION REQUIREDwrite_net_rulesDESCRIPTION REQUIREDlibudevDESCRIPTION REQUIRED booted.
+usb_id Identifies a USB block device.